 Collarbone injuries typically don't cause significant long-term impact on an individual's health, quality of life, or ability to work.
 In the short term, the injury may require adjustments to work duties and hobbies, but in most cases these can be fully resumed once the injury is healed.

-Brad Pistotnik Law represents clients in Olathe, Goodland, Hays, Topeka, and elsewhere in Kansas, Nebraska, Oklahoma, Illinois, and Missouri who have suffered a clavicle injury in an automobile accident.
+Brad Pistotnik Law represents clients in Olathe, Goodland, Hays, Topeka, and elsewhere in Kansas, Nebraska, Illinois, and Missouri who have suffered a clavicle injury in an automobile accident.
 Our office helps clients pursue compensation to cover their medical expenses, therapy, and pain and suffering that result when collarbones are broken.

 We are Brad Pistotnik Law. ® We are Abogado El Toro. ® Hire the real Brad. ® Call in the Bull. ® We are the Bull Attorneys! ™ Call us at 1-800-241-BRAD or call us on our local line at 316-684-4400.
 You can call Brad Pistotnik on his cell at 316-706-5020.
 You can call Tony Atterbury on his cell at 316-617-9237.
 You can call from Western Kansas at 620-THE-BULL.
 Our main office location is at 10111 E. 21st St. N., Suite 204, Wichita Kansas 67206.